viordache/instagrim/Readme.txt

-Instagrim  is an example web app using Cassandra as a back end.
-The app allows picture uploads, creates a thumbnail and a  B/W version of the picture, and a simple login.
+Instagrim  is an example web application using Cassandra as a back end.
+The app allows picture uploads, creates a thumbnail and a  Black/White version of the picture, and a simple login.

 See Keyspaces.java for a definition of the keyspaces.
 CassandraHosts manages the connections.